 Although the KJV lists various colors (bay, black, blue, brown, crimson, green, grey, hoar, purple, red, scarlet, sorrel, vermilion, white, and yellow), a precise translation of the underlying original language word(s) is difficult.
 The symbolic meaning of several of them, however, can be gleaned based on where and how they are used in Scripture.

-What we call color is actually a section of the electromagnetic spectrum (a grouping of charged particles (energy) that move through space at a particular wavelength and frequency) referred to as visible light.
+What we call colors are actually a section of the electromagnetic spectrum (a grouping of charged particles (energy) that move through space at a particular wavelength and frequency) referred to as visible light.
 The average human eye can perceive wavelengths that are from about 390 nanometers long (violet) to about 700 nanometers (red).
 A nanometer is one billionth of a meter.

 Spectrum of visible light